One China principle

 The One China principle is the official position of the People's Republic of China (PRC) on the political status of Taiwan and cross-strait relations.
 The standard statement of the Government of the People's Republic of China on the One China Principle is as follows:

 There is only one China in the world.
-Taiwan is an inalienable part of China’s territory.
-The government of the People’s Republic of China is the sole legal government representing the whole of China.
+Taiwan is an inalienable part of China's territory.
+The government of the People's Republic of China is the sole legal government representing the whole of China.

-The government of the People's Republic of China pursues Chinese unification based on this principle and has established it as a national policy through the Constitution of China and the Anti-Secession Law.
+The Chinese Communist Party (CCP) and the government of the People's Republic of China pursue Chinese unification based on this principle and have established it as a national policy through the CCP constitution, state constitution and the 2005 Anti-Secession Law.
 Guided by the principle, the government of the PRC opposes the Republic of China (Taiwan) from developing diplomatic relations with other countries in the world, or any relations of a state-to-state nature, and opposes Taiwan from participating in the United Nations system and other intergovernmental international organizations.
 It requires that Taiwan can only participate in non-governmental international organizations under names that do not carry national characteristics, such as "Chinese Taipei" or "Taiwan, China".

 This proposition is different from the "One China Principle" of the Republic of China (Taiwan), and has therefore long been not accepted by the government of the Republic of China.
 Before the 1970s, the ROC government used its "One China Principle" to implement a policy of "no coexistence between Han and traitors" and a closed policy against the government of the People's Republic of China, believing that it had the right to represent China and suppress the international space of the People's Republic of China.
 However, with the United Nations General Assembly Resolution 2758 in 1971 and Nixon's visit to China in 1972, the ROC's international diplomatic recognition decreased.
 With the change of the international situation after the end of the Cold War, the ROC government has stopped actively competing with mainland China for the right to represent China with the "One China Principle" since the 1990s, and instead emphasized the equality between the two sides of the Taiwan Strait; in contrast, the government of the People's Republic of China has suppressed the international space of the Republic of China with its own "One China Principle".